How do I apply for admission to Cape Fear Community College?

-2. Request official transcripts from high school or equivalent from an accredited institution recognized by the Department of Education.
+2. Request official transcripts from high school (or equivalent from an accredited institution recognized by the Department of Education) and any colleges attended.
 High school/Equivalent transcripts must indicate the date graduated.
 Official transcripts are those received either by mail, by hand-delivery to CFCC in the original, sealed envelope from the awarding institution or agency, or electronically submitted via Parchment or eScrip-Safe.
 North Carolina public high school graduates may request their official high school transcripts be sent electronically to the Admissions Office via the College Foundation of North Carolina (CFNC) website at www.cfnc.org.
 Home schooled students must submit a copy of the home school’s approved registration from the state in which they are registered (if applicable) and an official transcript of all high school courses, grades, graduation date, and unweighted GPA.

 3. Take the Placement test, if applicable, by registering for a test date on the web page www.cfcc.edu/testing/schedule/.
 Applicants to degree, diploma, and certain certificate programs are required to have placement test scores on file prior to being accepted at CFCC.
 The test is given several times each month, free of charge to CFCC applicants with a photo ID, at both campuses.
 CFCC will accept official copies of placement tests taken at other colleges (ASSET, COMPASS, ACCUPLACER).
 Placement testing may be waived with official SAT or ACT results meeting the minimum scores listed below.
 Score reports must be mailed directly from the College Board or ACT.
 Contact College Board (SAT) at 866-756-7346, CFCC Code 5094), or American College Testing (ACT) at 1-319-337-1000 (CFCC Code 3185).
 The placement test may not be necessary if the applicant meets one or more of the following requirements: